kdoore/CS2335-Gitbook/project-1-updates-to-custom-scripts.md

 ###Modified Code in Basket.cs
+In the Basket.cs Class Code, we add an object-reference variable so we can access the gameController script component, just as we had done in the AppleTree.cs script.
+In addition, we've declared a new variable: `float leftRightEdge, that we'll use in Update to insure the basket's position.x value is clamped so the basket's movement is restricted so it stays between the edges of the camera's viewport.

 ```java
 private GameController gameController;

 private float leftRightEdge = 14.0f; //new variable to keep basket on screen

 void Start(){